bbauska/Coursera-Bootstrap/readme.md

 which we will learn more about in the next lecture, and also in the exercise that follows.

-We will see that the container\'s width is set based upon the width of the screen.
+We will see that the container&apos;s width is set based upon the width of the screen.

 Similarly, for a higher width screen, the container width is